CMNA-Workshop/cmna24/content/submission.md

 # Considering a submission to CMNA?

-We prid ourselves on operating CMNA as a "broad church" and aiming for inclusiveness so if you're unsure of whether CMNA is a good fit for your work you can:
+We pride ourselves on operating CMNA as a "broad church" and aiming for inclusiveness so if you're unsure of whether CMNA is a good fit for your work you can:

-1. [contact](/cmna23/organisation/) a member of the organising committee, or
+1. [contact](/cmna24/organisation/) a member of the organising committee, or
 2. explore our archives at the [CMNA.info](http://cmna.info) site or
 3. survey a selection of papers from the CEUR archive of previous CMNA workshops:
     * [Volume #3614 (CMNA'23)](https://ceur-ws.org/Vol-3614/),